Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_1_RStudio/220126_R_NextSteps.md

 ## Plotting

-Plotting and graphics are really what make R special.
+  * Plotting and graphics are really what make R special.
 R graphics can handle a large amount of data and packages extend base R into capabilities that are very impressive.

-[The R Graph Gallery](https://www.r-graph-gallery.com/index.html) has some impressive examples.
+  * [The R Graph Gallery](https://www.r-graph-gallery.com/index.html) has some impressive examples.

-To be honest, the graphics in base R are pretty clunky and tricky to modify.
+  * To be honest, the graphics in base R are pretty clunky and tricky to modify.
 For today, I'll show you how to make a simple R plot using the scottish_towns dataset.

-❗ **EXERCISE: Basic R Plot

-The function `plot()` uses the following syntax to plot x and y values into a scatter plot:
+**X Y SCATTER PLOT** The function `plot()` uses the following syntax to plot x and y values into a scatter plot:

 <img src="webContent/WebContent_Powerpoint_plotting.jpg" width="800">